-We have granted to the underwriters an option, exercisable not later than 45 days after the date of this prospectus, to purchase up to an additional 242,857 shares of our common stock (up to 15% of the shares firmly committed in this offering) at the public offering price, less the underwriting discount, set forth on the cover page of this prospectus.
-The underwriters may exercise the option solely to cover overallotments, if any, made in connection with this offering.
-If any additional shares of our common stock are purchased pursuant to the over-allotment option, the underwriters will offer these additional shares of our common stock on the same terms as those on which the other shares of common stock are being offered hereby.
+We have granted to the underwriter an option, exercisable not later than days after the date of this prospectus, to purchase up to an additional shares of our common stock (up to % of the shares firmly committed in this offering) at the public offering price, less the underwriting discount, set forth on the cover page of this prospectus.
+The underwriter may exercise the option solely to cover over-allotments, if any, made in connection with this offering.
+If any additional shares of our common stock are purchased pursuant to the over-allotment option, the underwriter will offer these additional shares of our common stock on the same terms as those on which the other shares of common stock are being offered hereby.